GSA/icsp/_pages/policies/index.md

 permalink: /policies/
 skip: true
 ---
-<p>Laws, policies, and guidance help the U.S. Chief Statistician, the Office of Management and Budget the Interagency Council on Statistical Policy (ICSP), and other leaders and members of the Federal statistical system coordinate statistical work across the Federal Government.
+<p>Laws, policies, and guidance help the U.S. Chief Statistician, the Office of Management and Budget, the Interagency Council on Statistical Policy (ICSP), and other leaders and members of the Federal statistical system coordinate statistical work across the Federal Government.
 This ensures the creation of relevant, timely, credible, and cohesive statistical information is created to inform evidence-based decision-making, while protecting the responses of individual data providers.</p>

 <p>Major laws, policies, and guidance often apply to one or more phases or aspects of the information lifecycle &mdash; planning, data acquisition, providing access, and disseminating the resulting information.</p>